 Random processes with applications to vibration of discrete and continuous systems.
 EM 210.
 Continuum Mechanics (3) Prerequisite: Engineering 187B or Mathematics 118B.
 Equations for the stress, deformation, and motion in a continuous medium; application in fluid and solid mechanics.
 EM 221.
-Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathematics 118B.
+Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Engineering 187B or Mathematics 118B.
 Engineering 186 is recommended.
 Analysis of stress and strain: Stress-strain relations; the equations of elasticity; uniqueness theorem; compatibility conditions; flexure and torsion.
-Vector and EM 222.
+Vector and tensor notation will be used.
+EM 222.
 Theory of Anisotropic Elasticity (3) Prerequisite: EM 221.

-Generalized Hooke's law, transformation of elastic constants, laminated constitutive equations, laminated plates and shells, torsion of anisotropic bodies, design Prerequisite: EM 221.
+Generalized Hooke's law, transformation of elastic constants, laminated constiturive equations, laminated plates and shells, torsion of anisotropic bodies, design criteria for combined loading.

+EM 223.
+Energy Methods in Mechanics (3)

+Prerequisite: EM 221.

 Variational energy principles applied to the dynamics of rigid bodies, analysis of elastic frames; theories of plates and shells, buckling, and vibrations.

 EM 225.
-Theory of Plates (3) Prerequisite: Engineering Mechanics 221.
+Theory of Plates (3)

+Prerequisite: Engineering Mechanics 221.